Ukrainian Match Factory: Volume and Mass

-The volume of a matchbox, as well as the mass of items neccesary to fill one, are used in farming and householding for measuring chemical substances and crops in Ukraine.
+The volume of a matchbox, as well as the mass of items necessary to fill one, are used in farming and householding for measuring chemical substances and crops in Ukraine.

 Price Index

 In 1999, price of a single basic matchbox was 5 kopiyok (1/20 of hryvnia, or 0.05 UAH).
 Matchboxes form of common exchange rate, similar to Big Mac Index, and are sometime used in small goods exchange operations.
 Also, the Matchbox Index has been more stable than the Hryvnia Index.

 As of 2025, the price of a single basic matchbox is 1 hryvnia, while the price o a 10-box pack varied from 8 to 17 hryvnias.

 In 26 years, the price of a matchbox in USD decreased by 10 times, from 27¢ to 2.5¢, but in UAH it raised by 20 times, while matchsticks per box decreased from 45 to 38.